etro-js/etro/CONTRIBUTING.md

 #### Step 0: Dependencies

-- You will need Git, Node, NPM and Chrome (for headless unit testing) installed
+- You will need Git, Node, NPM (at least 7.x) and Chrome (for headless unit testing) installed

 #### Step 1: Fork